alexshin/event-app-api/README.md

 ##### Django-channels

-Recently almost all the projects should use realtime communication between client and server.
+Recently almost all the projects should use real-time communication between client and server.
 In this case there are not a lot of options.
 Django-channels enable you to use web-sockets as simple as possible.

-**Pay attention on** that you should use Daphne application server against familiar ones: uwsgi or gunicorn.
+**Pay attention on** that you should use Daphne application server against familiar ones: UWSGI or Gunicorn.

-Check more detail information in [documentation of django-channels](http://channels.readthedocs.io/en/latest/)
+Check for detailed information in [django-channels documentation](http://channels.readthedocs.io/en/latest/)

 ##### Django-guardian

-This battery allows you to use Object-Level-Permissions against Class-Level-Permissions which exists in Django by default.
+This application allows you to use Object-Level-Permissions beside with Class-Level-Permissions which exists in Django by default.

-If you don't know about Django-guardian, you should check [the documentation](https://django-guardian.readthedocs.io/en/stable/) ASAP.
-It will help you in every application you will create on Django.
+If you are not aware of Django-guardian, you should check [documentation](https://django-guardian.readthedocs.io/en/stable/).
+It will help you with the creation of almost all applications you will be creating by Django.

 ##### drf-yasg

-Yet another swagger generator helps to generate OpenAPI schema and viewer for Django Rest Framework views.
+Yet Another Swagger Generator helps to generate OpenAPI schema and viewer for Django Rest Framework views.
 See more docs in [official documentation](https://drf-yasg.readthedocs.io/en/stable/index.html)

 _In dev environment you can check schema by `http://127.0.0.1:8000/swagger/` or `http://127.0.0.1:8000/redoc/`_

 ##### django-cors-headers

-Added headers to enable CORS.
+Adds headers to using CORS properly way.
 For more information see [official documentation](https://github.com/ottoyiu/django-cors-headers/)

 ### Usage